Apulia: Oliviculture

 There are an estimated 50 to 60 million olive trees in Apulia, and the region accounts for 40% of Italy's olive oil production.
-There are four specific Protected Designation of Origin (PDO) covering the whole region.
+There are four specific Protected designations of Origin (PDO) covering the whole region.
 Olive varieties include: Baresane, Biancolilla, Brandofino (Castiglione), Buscionetto (Biancolilla), Carolea, Cellina di Nardò, Cerasuola (Ogliara), Cerignola (Bella di Cerignola), Cima di Bitonto, Cima di Mola, Coratina, also grown in Corning, California, a 2018 Gold Medal New York International Olive Oil Competition (NYIOOC) winner, Frantoio, Garganica, La Minuta, Leccino, Moresca, Nocellara Etnea, Nocellara Messinese, Ogliarola, Ogliarola Barese, Ogliara Messinese, Ottobratica, Peranzana, Rotondella, Santagatese, Saracena, Tonda Iblea, and Verdello (subspecies of San Benedetto).

 Xylella fastidiosa disease

 Since 2008–2010, the olive oil industry in Apulia has been under threat from the pathogen Xylella fastidiosa, a disease that inhibits the trees' uptake of water and nutrients.
-The epicenter of the epidemic is the south-eastern part of the region.
+The epicentre of the epidemic is the southeastern part of the region.

+Tourism

+Apulia has many small and picturesque villages, 14 of them have been selected by I Borghi più belli d'Italia (The most beautiful Villages of Italy), a non-profit private association of small Italian towns of strong historical and artistic interest, that was founded on the initiative of the Tourism Council of the National Association of Italian Municipalities.

 Transport

 The region has a good network of roads, but the railway network is less comprehensive, particularly in the south.
-There are no high-speed lines.
-The region is crossed northwest to southeast by the A14 highway (Bologna–Taranto), which connects the region capital, Bari, to Taranto, the second most populous city in the region.
-The A14 also connects Foggia and points further north along the Adriatic coast to: Pescara, Ancona, Rimini and eventually Bologna.
+There are no high-speed lines, but a high-speed line between Naples and Bari is under construction, which should be completed in 2027.
+The region is crossed northwest to southeast by the A14 highway (Bologna–Taranto), which connects the region's capital, Bari, to Taranto, the second most populous city in the region.
+The A14 also connects Foggia and points further north along the Adriatic coast to Pescara, Ancona, Rimini and eventually Bologna.
 The only other highway in the region is the A16 (Naples–Canosa), which crosses the Italian peninsula east–west and links the region with Naples.

-There are two international airports, Karol Wojtyla Airport in Bari (IATA: BRI) and Brindisi Airport (IATA: BDS), which serves as the principal logistical hub for the United Nations Global Service Center headquartered in Brindisi.
+There are two international airports, Karol Wojtyła Airport in Bari (IATA: BRI) and Brindisi Airport (IATA: BDS), which serve as the principal logistical hub for the United Nations Global Service Center headquartered in Brindisi.
 With the approval of a redevelopment project in 2018, the Grottaglie Airfield (IATA: TAR) will host a spaceport for the Italian Space Agency and Virgin Galactic.

 Demographics

 Emigration from the region's depressed areas to northern Italy and the rest of Europe was very intense in the years between 1956 and 1971.
 Subsequently, the trend declined, as economic conditions improved, to the point where there was net immigration in the years between 1982 and 1985.
-Since 1986 the stagnation in employment has led to a new inversion of the trend, caused by a decrease in immigration.
+Since 1986, the stagnation in employment has led to a new inversion of the trend caused by a decrease in immigration.

 Government and politics

-Since 1 June 2015, former judge and mayor of Bari, Michele Emiliano of the Democratic Party has served as President of the Apulian region.
+Since 1 June 2015, former judge and mayor of Bari Michele Emiliano of the Democratic Party has served as President of the Apulian region.

+Administrative divisions

+Apulia is divided into six provinces: